Women of Wrestling

-WOW – Women of Wrestling, is an American women's professional wrestling promotion founded in 2000 by David McLane (who also founded Gorgeous Ladies of Wrestling (GLOW)).
+Women of Wrestling (WOW) is an American women's professional wrestling promotion founded in 2000 by David McLane (who also founded Gorgeous Ladies of Wrestling (GLOW)).
 WOW is based in Los Angeles, California, and is owned by McLane and Los Angeles Lakers owner/president Jeanie Buss.

-Initially broadcasting in syndication during in the 2000–01 television season, WOW is a sports entertainment-styled product where its talent portrays heavily dramatized characters.
+Initially broadcasting in syndication in the 2000–01 television season, WOW is a sports entertainment–styled product where its talent portrays heavily dramatized characters.

 History

+Early years and relaunch

 WOW has been recognized as one of the few nationally broadcast wrestling promotions featuring an all-female roster.
 Only 24 television episodes and a pay-per-view event were produced during its initial run.
 In 2002, McLane sought a partnership with Kiss frontman Gene Simmons to revive the promotion.
 In July 2011, WOW TV reruns began airing on the ABC affiliate KTNV in Las Vegas.

 On May 29, 2012, McLane and Buss announced their intention to revive WOW and produce new episodes.
 Later that year, WOW reruns began airing on The CW Las Vegas station KVCW starting on December 9.

 In December 2014, WOW announced that it would be producing content for digital media in 2015.
 Marketed as "WOW Superheroes", its roster of characters are portrayed as empowered women from all different backgrounds and professions.
 A second season premiered on March 1, 2016, on YouTube.
 Its fourth season premiered February 28, 2017.

 On April 20, 2017, MGM Television announced that Mark Burnett, MGM's President, Television Group & Digital, and Jeanie Buss formed a partnership to develop new WOW content across a range of unscripted programming and digital formats.
-In June 2018, it was announced that tapings for a new weekly program on AXS TV titled WOW: Women of Wrestling would begin on October 10, 2018 at the Belasco Theater in Los Angeles, with episodes airing in early 2019.
+In June 2018, it was announced that tapings for a new weekly program on AXS TV titled WOW: Women of Wrestling would begin on October 10, 2018, at the Belasco Theater in Los Angeles, with episodes airing in early 2019.
 WOW debuted that January 18 as part of AXS TV's "Friday Night Fights" lineup of shows.
 The AXS TV premiere marked WOW's first television broadcast of new content in almost eighteen years.
 WOW: Women of Wrestling ran for two seasons on AXS TV.
 In June 2020, it was reported that AXS had cancelled the series.